nebari-dev/nebari/docs/docs/step-by-step-walkthrough.md

 Best practices is to create a new directory and run all the qhub commands inside of it.
 An example of the full command is below:

-`qhub init gcp --project test-project --domain test.qhub.dev --ci-provider github-actions --oauth-provider auth0 --oauth-auto-provision --repository github.com/quansight/qhub-test --repository-auto-provision`
+`qhub init gcp --project testcluster --domain test.qhub.dev --ci-provider github-actions --oauth-provider auth0 --oauth-auto-provision --repository github.com/quansight/qhub-test --repository-auto-provision`

 ### 2.6 QHub render